IBM-Bluemix-Docs/mobilepush/push_faq.md

 10. What are the different pricing plans available for the Push Notifications service?

+	**Advanced plan**: This is available for $100.00 USD/Instance, $0.50 USD/Million Digital Messages, and $0.50 USD/Million Addressable Devices.
+With the advanced plan, you can send push notifications to 1 million addressable devices and 100 million digital messages.
+Advanced plan includes capabilities like Parameterize messages and End-to-End message lifecycle tracking.

-	Basic plan: This is available for $1.00 USD/Million Digital Message.
+	**Basic plan**: This is available for $1.00 USD/Million Digital Message.
 With the basic plan, you can send push notifications to a unique device, browser, end- points or a webhook-based event.

-	Lite plan: This is a free plan that features a hundred thousand free digital messages per month.
+	**Lite plan**: This is a free plan that features a hundred thousand free digital messages per month.
 However, Lite plan services are deleted after 30 days of inactivity.

 11. Where can I find more information like tutorials or what's new?